LavaMoat/lavamoat.github.io/src/content/docs/guide/webpack.md

 :::Note[Beta]
-LavaMoat Webpack plugin is currently in Beta.
+LavaMoat Webpack plugin is currently in [Open Beta](https://github.com/LavaMoat/LavaMoat/discussions/723).
 It's pretty stable at this point, but breaking changes may still happen.
 :::

 :::Note